anumehashukla/wayfaringuniverse/_posts/UnitedStates/2024-02-27-bay-area-moderate-hikes.md

 <mark>Location:</mark> *[El Corte de Madera Creak Open Space Preserve](https://www.openspace.org/preserves/el-corte-de-madera-creek)*<br>
 <br>
 17. [McNee Ranch to Planet of the Apes ](https://www.alltrails.com/trail/us/california/mcnee-ranch-to-planet-of-the-apes)*- 5.8 miles, Elev Gain 1266 ft*
 <br>Nice hike!
 There were a few steep sections that required caution, especially when descending.
 It is highly recommended to wear appropriate footwear, such as hiking shoes, to ensure stability.
 The trailhead on Highway 1 has limited parking, accommodating only around six cars.
 Alternatively, parking at Montara State Beach, which is a short distance of 0.2 miles from the trailhead, is a viable option.
 It's worth noting that the distance reported on AllTrails is inaccurate, as the hike measured approximately 5.8 miles when done counterclockwise.
 This route can be considered moderately difficult in that direction.
-Our choice to hike on a weekday evening offered the delightful bonus of witnessing a stunning sunset over the Pacific Ocean.<br><br>
+My choice to hike on a weekday evening offered the delightful bonus of witnessing a stunning sunset over the Pacific Ocean.<br><br>
 <mark>Parking:</mark> Limited for about only six cars, the alternate option to park at nearby Montara Beach (0.2 miles), No fee<br>
 <mark>Restrooms:</mark> Not available (can find them at Montara State Beach)<br>
 <mark>Difficulty/Condition:</mark> Moderate, Partly Shaded, Do it around sunset<br>
 <mark>Location:</mark> *[McNee Ranch, Pacifica](https://www.coastsidestateparks.org/mcnee-ranch)*<br>
 <br>
 18. [High Ridge Loop Trail ](https://www.alltrails.com/trail/us/california/high-ridge-loop-trail)*- 5.8 mile, Elev Gain 1,223 ft*
 <br>There are countless scenic views to behold along this trail.
 As you reach higher elevations, you'll be rewarded with sweeping vistas of the entire Bay Area.
 These breathtaking views serve as a reminder of the beauty of the Bay Area and add an extra touch of magic to the hiking experience.
 The trail is well-maintained, with clearly defined paths and occasional benches for hikers to rest and take in the surroundings.
-We did it on an overcast day and it was gorgeous.
+I did it on an overcast day and it was gorgeous.
 While AllTrails may classify it as a hard trail, in my opinion, it falls more into the moderate difficulty range.
 It's important to mention that there is no shade and it is totally exposed to the sun.
 With proper planning (plenty of water and sunscreen) and timing, this hike could be easily done.
 A must-do!<br><br>
 <mark>Parking:</mark> Available, Parking in Dry Creek Staging Area, $5 per vehicle<br>
 <mark>Restrooms:</mark> Available<br>